 The headline saga

-- Sanju Samson → CSK/KKR links persist (successor leadership & WK-bat fit).
+- Sanju Samson → CSK/KKR links persist (successor leadership & WK-batter fit).

 - Counter-noise: RR signalling they want him to stay; player & ownership have publicly addressed the relationship.